 Considered Mexico’s “best kept secret” by many, Isla Holbox on the Yucatan Peninsula is starting to emerge as the hottest new tourism destination.
 At the moment, it’s still just out of the way enough that Holbox isn’t overrun, retaining instead the sleepy and untouched vibe which is the island’s real charm.
 Colourful buildings, heaps of street art, a chilled out atmosphere, and plenty of gorgeous beaches make Holbox a paradise for backpackers.
 But figuring out how to get there is still a little tricky, so I put together this handy guide after my own recent trip there.
 Enjoy…

 Ferries to Holbox depart daily from Chiquila, which is easily and cheaply reached by bus.
+You can also hire a car or rent a private transfer, but if you’re backpacking Mexico you’re probably on a budget.
+So bus is cheapest!
 Most towns in the Yucatan area have an ADO or Noreste bus station where you can purchase a ticket to Chiquila.
 Busses stop right next to the ferry port, where there are two different ferry options (9 Hermanos or the Holbox Express), both costing the same.
 Boats depart every half hour or so until about 9:30pm.
 The ferry costs $140 MXN one way ($80 MXN for locals).

 Bus from Cancun to Chiquila